User guideLLM EvalsLLM Evals overview

 Once you're comfortable with the basics, explore these areas:

-• Learn how to configure experiments in detail, including model selection and metric customization
+• Learn how to configure experiments in detail, including use case selection and metric customization

-• Upload custom datasets that reflect your actual user queries and expected responses
+• Upload custom datasets that reflect your actual user queries and conversation patterns

 • Set up regular evaluation runs to track model performance over time